As variable part of salary rises, manage your cash flows better

 As variable part of salary rises, manage your cash flows better4 min read .
-Updated: 30 Aug 2020, 10:37 PM IST
+30 Aug 2020

 Make sure your non-discretionary expenses such as EMIs are taken care of by the fixed part of your pay